tytydraco/yessleep/out/Box_Baby_Part_Three.md

 It grew tired of me probing for answers, and it silenced me with more words, not bothering to speak them aloud.

-\-Where is he?-
+-Where is he?-

 It cocked its head at the dark window.
 And internally conjured up the face of the man who’d been outside the car.

-\-I don’t know.
+-I don’t know.
 Outside somewhere-

 There was no point lying to this thing.
 I couldn’t tell exactly which of my thoughts it could still monitor.

 Beside us, Natia twitched in her sleep under her purple coat.
-Her dream had caught an echo of the thing as its will pulsed from its soft head, penetrating rock, tree and flesh and mind.
+Her dream had caught an echo of the thing as its will pulsed from its soft head, penetrating rock, tree, flesh and mind.
 I could feel Natia retreating into her sleep for refuge, deeper.
 Deeper.

 The thing ‘spoke’ again.

-\-You’re not ready to be a mother.
+-You’re not ready to be a mother.
 But you could be.-

 It showed me a series of young women from its past, smiling down as it fed.
 A carefully curated stream of memories that felt worn, like dog-eared pages in a favourite book.
 This was its adoption pitch.

-\-I can make you happy-
+-I can make you happy-

 It flooded my brain with sweet endorphins, and I felt my body relax, smiling despite myself.

-\-That’s it, pet-
+-That’s it, pet-

 My smile faded.
 It was doing something to me now, manipulating the settings deep in the core of me.

 My breasts began to ache.

-\-Oh God no-
+-Oh God no-

-\-It takes only two sunsets.
+-It takes only two sunsets.
 I’ll be very hungry by then-

 The thing smiled a bitter imitation of a smile.
 It’s hard to describe how sickening it is to see such an insincere expression on the face of a baby.
 It licked its lips.

-\-I will NOT!-
+-I will NOT!-

 I shouted back into the abyss with all the strength of thought I had left.

-\-Fuck you-
+-Fuck you-

 It didn’t like this.